ankrutik/notes/aws/solutions_arch_cert/notes.md

   - Client will first obtain token from Cognito, then use this token to call API Gateway
   - no custom code needed

-***How is this different than CloudFront CDN?** Cloudfront performs "caching".
-This is not caching as the use case is that a page that was loaded from one host (origin) wants to load a resource, say a jpg image, from another host.
-Should the other host allow this or not?*
+***How is this different than CloudFront CDN?** Cloudfront is a CDN that makes available assets and files.
+This is related to API calls.*

 ## Kinesis